zitadel/zitadel-examples/b2b-nextjs/README.md

 Users with `admin` role can view granted projects and list users of the selected organization who are granted to use the portal application too.

 ![app screen](./public/screenshot.png)

+## Step by step guide (What next?)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-BVgq3mmxGE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### 1. Validate Setup

+Login with your user.
+You should have no granted projects and no roles in this organization.
+Log out.

+### 2. Grant a project

+In the `B2B-Demo` delegate access management of the project `Portal` to `B2B-Demo-Customer` as described above.
+You don't see any other granted projects because the user is not authorized, yet.
+Log out.

+### 3. Authorize a user for the granted project

+Grant your user the role `reader` to the granted project `Portal`.
+Login again.
+You should see `Portal` in the tab "Granted Projects".
+You are not allowed to select the tab "Authorization", this is only for admins.
+You don't need to logout for the next step.

+### 4. Grant and authorize another project

+In the `B2B-Demo` delegate access management of the project `Data Cube` to `B2B-Demo-Customer` as described above.
+As soon as you granted the project, authorize your user to that project by assigning some roles.
+The new project should load on the Portal.
+This is how you can use a Service User for Client-Discovery.

+### 5. User Management

+Give your user the `admin` role in addition to the `reader` role.
+Make sure you log off and log back in, to get the roles in the auth token.
+You should now be able to click on the tab "Authorization" and you see all users with authorization to the project `Portal`.
+This is how you can build your user management logic on top of the ZITADEL API.